yorkjong/rs_rating/README.md

     python ibd_rs.py
     ```

-    This will generate ranking tables in CSV format for the specified stocks.

 ## Project Background

 This project was initially based on the work from [skyte/relative-strength](https://github.com/skyte/relative-strength), which provided the foundation for the IBD RS Rating.
 The project has since been expanded to include additional rating methods such as IBD's financial ratings and Mansfield RS Rating.